beckpull/employee-tracker/README.md

 #### Disclaimer:
 > I utilized several articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs **as references** for the javascript code attached.
 >
 **All of the utilized information has been altered in order to fit this project.
-This repository contains _solely_ my own work on the back-end.**
+This repository contains _solely_ my own work.**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>